Submission end 09.08.2020 DE

-Your role will be to provide support to Research Centre staff in the area of empirical micro- or macroeconomics, in particular through the processing and analysis of survey data on economic expectations of households or professional forecasters (ECB Survey of Professional Forecasters, etc.).
+Your role will be to provide support to Research Centre staff in the area of empirical macroeconomics, in particular time series modelling and multivariate statistical analysis.

-Working in an international team, you will contribute to the Deutsche Bundesbank's decision-making processes by providing insights into fundamental issues based on academic research.
-In your work, you will have access to an excellent IT and data infrastructure and have contact with leading international academics.
+Working in an international team, you will contribute to the Deutsche Bundesbank's decision-making process by providing insights into fundamental issues based on academic research.
+In your work, you will have access to excellent IT and data resources and interact with leading international academics.

 What we are looking for

-- Firm grounding in mathematical/statistical applications such as MATLAB, R, or Stata
+- Firm grounding in mathematical/statistical applications (e.g. MATLAB, R, or Stata)

-- Good knowledge of data services such as Bloomberg, Datastream or Haver would be an advantage
+- Experience in using high-level programming languages such as Fortran, C or CUDA as well as good knowledge of data services such as Bloomberg, Datastream or Haver would be advantageous

 - Strong analytical and conceptual skills

 - Ability to work well in a team